NH89/Morphogenesis/README.md

 Dependence on gvdb-voxels library has been removed, and CMakeLists.txt has been rewritten.
 New output has been written to provide ascii .ply files for viewing in MeshLab.

-This code compiles and runs with cmake 3.10, Cuda 9.1 on Ubuntu 18.04 with GTX 980m, and on Suse Linux cluster with Cuda 9.1 and Tesla P100.
+This code compiles and runs with cmake 3.10, vtk-9.0, and Cuda 11.2 on Ubuntu 20.04 with GTX 980m. and on Suse Linux cluster with Cuda 9.1 and Tesla P100.

 ## Morphogenesis branch